corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 `corda-updates-core` is a convenience wrapper around Maven Resolver.
 It will support full Maven coordinates, in the format of `<groupId>:<artifactId>[:<extension>[:<classifier>]]:<version>` as well as version ranges.
 Version ranges will be specifiable in mathematical range notation, i.e. "[1.0,2.0)", "[1.0,)" or "[1.0]".
 Range queries are supported by Maven Resolver out-of-the-box and will not require extra development efforts. `corda-updates-core` will allow to:
 * Fetch metadata about a single or a range of versions from a remote Maven repository.
-* Download a single or a range of versions from a remote repository. `corda-updates-core` is packaging-type agnostic and can be used to pull down any type of artifacts from any Maven2 compatible repository.
+* Download a single or a range of versions from a remote repository. `corda-updates-core` will be packaging-type agnostic and can be used to pull down any type of artifacts from any Maven2 compatible repository.
 Support of classifiers will allow devs to publish CorDapps targeting different hardware / software configurations.

 `corda-updates-core` will support pluggable transports:
 * *HTTP(s)*.
 Available in Maven Resolver out-of-the-box with proxy- and repository- level authentications support.